UHDbits/M73-Tiny-OpenCore/Resources/Documentation/Security.md

 ## Extra Security Measures

 **If you want to improve security even more, you can follow the [Security and FileVault](https://dortania.github.io/OpenCore-Post-Install/universal/security.html) section of the OpenCore Post-Install guide.
 FileVault has already been enabled for you, so you do not need to follow that section of the guide.
-Also, you cannot change "SecureBootModel" from anything other than "Disabled" or "x86legacy" because OpenCore Legacy Patcher will stop working.**
+Also, you cannot change "SecureBootModel" from anything other than "Disabled" or "x86legacy", as this will cause OpenCore Legacy Patcher to stop working.**